 It is in many foods and other non-edibles, like cooking oil, milk, soy oil and other food products.
-Soya also has industrial uses like its role in the making of some biodiesel.
+Soya also has industrial uses, like its role in making some biodiesel.

 Secondly, only to palm oil, soybean oil is the most extensively used cooking oil in the world.
 Studies show that the "king of beans" is an essential export item for several countries.